ibm-cloud-docs/openwhisk/openwhisk_pushnotifications.md

   Check the results in the `wsk activation poll`.

-  Register a device in your Bluemix application , you can see the `rule`,`trigger` and  `action` getting executed in the openWhisk [dashboard] (https://console.{Domain}/openwhisk/dashboard).
+  Register a device in your Bluemix application.
+You can see the `rule`, `trigger`, and  `action` are executed in the OpenWhisk [dashboard] (https://console.{Domain}/openwhisk/dashboard).

-  The action will send a push notification.
+  The action sends a push notification.